khushiBiyani/CompilersAssignment_2/Phase 4/README.md

 ./bash TAC.sh

+The code can also explicitly be run using the commands:

+1. yacc -d TAC.y
+2. flex TAC.l
+3. gcc y.tab.c -ll -ll
+4. ./a.out

-this takes input from the file "input.c"
+This takes input from the file "input.c"